 The first two awardees are both Aboriginal women with an impressive record of bringing awareness to Indigenous issues.
 And both have demonstrated their desire for and commitment to education through participation in the Millie Rotman Shime Academic Bridging Program.
 The Millie Rotman Shime program is now in its 50th year and is an access program for individuals who have not completed high school.
 Upon successful completion of a bridging course at Woodsworth, students gain admission into the Faculty of Arts and Sciences.

 When asked about the impact of this donation, Woodsworth College Executive Director of Advancement, Alumni, & Communications, Barbara Track said, “Woodsworth College is very fortunate to have donors like Sandra and Steven who understand what financial support can mean to a student and their success.
-Awards such as the one they established help students to achieve their dream of a university education.
-Students are encouraged and grateful that people they don’t know cared enough to help them in their pursuit of a university education.
+Awards such as the one they established help students to achieve their dream of university education.
+Students are encouraged and grateful that people they don’t know care enough to help them in their pursuit of university education.
 Everyone benefits.”

 Through its Employee Directed Giving Program, Martello Technologies is proud to make a donation to the Sandra Laughren and Steven Dwyer Scholarship at Woodsworth College.